renaissance-publishing/renaissance/content/chapters/10-combat.md

         differences.
       - see *Sizes*

-  - Natural Attacks: Natural Attacks are attacks made with “weapons” with the Natural tag (which is to say, claws, bites and so on).
-    Natural attacks use the same rules as attacks with weapons.

-      - Clarification: most Natural Attacks have the off-hand tag.
-This is the same off-hand tag that light weapons have; it means that the Natural Attack does not suffer the additional -10 penalty when made with a non-dominant hand.
-      - *This could use some adjustment; feedback is appreciated.*

-  - Unarmed Combat:

-      - Unarmed Attacks have a base DV of 1d10+DB (Damage Bonus, see *Vital Statistics*), with no AP.

-          - Unarmed Attacks have the Natural and Off-Hand tags.
-          - Unarmed Attacks are punches, kicks and other similar attacks.
-Mechanically, they are those that are made without a Weapon or a listed Natural Attack.

-      - An Unarmed Attack made against an opponent with a weapon (or natural attack) suffers a -10 penalty.

-      - When using the Unarmed skill to defend against a weapon or natural attack, you take a -10 penalty.

-      - I’m not actually sure I want or need either of those rules.

   - Charge: when you use the Charge move action, you gain +DB DV on your attacks for the rest of your turn.

       - You have to be able to *build up speed;* usually, this means that you need to have moved more than one meter.

-  - ~~Brace: Weapons with the Brace tag can be used to prepare to receive a charge.~~

-      - You need to have a weapon with the Brace tag.
-      - Bracing to receive a charge is a Standard Action.
-      - After bracing, until your next turn, if anyone *charges* you (see *Charge* above), you may attack them first, before they attack you.
-(Resolve the attack normally; the charging character can still defend, for example.)
-      - If you hit the charging character, you deal +DB damage.
-      - You do not prevent them from completing the charge (by attacking you), unless you incapacitate them with your attack (by disabling them, or by dealing a wound and knocking them prone, for example).

   - Brace: Weapons with the Brace tag can be used to prepare to receive a charge.